 - Permanent marker and sticky notes – In case you want to leave messages for friends or loved ones, use a permanent marker, ensuring that the messages won’t get erased.
 Maybe try coming up with codes only you know, so that strangers won’t understand the messages.

 - Warm clothes – It may get cold at night, so have some warm clothes with you.
 Prefer lightweight yet warm clothes, like a fleece jacket.
+They will help you stay warm without power.

 While this list may seem long, most of the items can fit and be easily carried in a backpack.
 At this point, I would suggest you check my post on what should be in a survival backpack and how your backpack can be customized to fit any condition and circumstances.